 Creasta Cocosului is included in our Walking Tour in Maramures.

 Creasta Cocosului may just be the most iconic natural landmark of Maramures, a region otherwise famous for its wooden churches and wooden gates that gain all the tourist attention.
 Nonetheless, if you’re looking for the complete experience of Maramures, hiking one of its peaks is a must.
-And what better choice than Creasta Cocosului (the Rooster’s Ridge), the most famous of all the peaks from Gutaiului Mountains.
+What better choice than Creasta Cocosului (the Rooster’s Ridge), the most famous of all the peaks from the Gutaiului Mountains.

 Almost 1,400 meters tall, the volcanic Creasta Cocosului rises above the villages from the valleys of the rivers Mara and Cosau.
 You’ll see its jagged ridge from all of these small communities, and you’ll find many hiking options from Desesti, Breb, Budesti, or Cavnic.
 You can even go by bike, that is a mountain bike, on the marked red C trail if you’re looking for a challenge.

 More than a local symbol, the entire area of Creasta Cocosului is protected as a Natura 2000 site.
 Its forests and meadows conserve many plant and animal species, including the splendid brown bear, the wolf, the lynx, and the boar.
 No needs to worry though, wild animals are even less eager than you are to meet face to face.
 If you make your presence heard and you keep to the trail, everything will be just fine.

 The mammals are not the only carnivorous species in the area.
 A rare carnivorous plant grows around the small lakes Morarenilor and Chendroaiei, along with the many water plants and invertebrates that add to the rich biodiversity of the Gutaiului Mountains.
 We just know you’ll be as curious as we were in finding this particular plant.